Chain Link fences are pretty easy and cheap to repair. You can DIY or get a pro to do the job. Both are fairly cheap options.

 Chain link fence repair cost - by material

-Chain link fences can be made out of different materials, but the following three are the most common, stainless steel, galvanized steel, and vinyl-coated steel.
-Labor costs associated with chain link fence repairs should be the same, however, the cost of the materials will change.
+Chain link fences can be made of different materials, but the following three are the most common, stainless steel, galvanized steel, and vinyl-coated steel.
+Labor costs associated with metal fence repairs should be the same.
+However, the cost of the materials will change.

 |Fence Material||Avg, Repair Cost|

 |Stainless Steel||$13.50 by linear foot|

 |Vinyl Coated||$15.00 by linear foot|

 Galvanized steel chain link fencing has become quite popular in recent times.
 This is because they are not prone to rusting like traditional chain link fences.
 They are therefore more robust and appealing.

 Zinc is one of the main fence materials used to galvanize chain link fences.
 Expect to pay $12 per linear foot in materials and $14per linear foot in labor to repair a galvanized steel chain link fence.

 The average cost for repairing a stainless steel chain link fence is $28 per linear foot.
 Both labor and materials will cost you $14 per linear foot each.
 Stainless steel is more expensive than galvanized steel because it lasts longer.

 PVC material chain link fences are quickly becoming popular in residential areas.
 This is because they are far more visually appealing than galvanized and stainless steel.